ShrutiDagar/Chatbot/README.md

 # Chatbot
-REtrieval based Chatbot in Python, using NLTK library.
+Retrieval based Chatbot in Python, using NLTK library.